TosbackCgusBridge-Bot/CGUs-versions/Michaels/Privacy Policy.md

 We do not intend to collect personal information from children under 13 online.
 When we do collect personal information from children, we do so in compliance with applicable country children's data protection laws.

 U.S. sites that collect information from children under the age of 13 are covered by a privacy statement that meets the requirements of the U.S. Children's Online Privacy Protection Act.
-Click here to read that Privacy Statement.

 Top Contact Us